Vernadsky Research Base: Ukrainian Vernadsky Station

 In 1992, after the collapse of the Soviet Union, Russia declared itself the successor to all the Antarctic stations of the USSR and refused to transfer one of them to Ukraine.
 During February–August 1992, a number of initiative letters were sent by scientists and specialists, appeals of institutions and organizations to state bodies on the need to resume and continue Ukraine's activities in Antarctica.

-On July 3, 1992, President of Ukraine Leonid Kravchuk issued a decree on Ukraine's participation in Antarctic research.
-In August 1992, the Verkhovna Rada approved the documents on Ukraine's accession to the Antarctic Treaty, and on October 26, 1993, the Center for Antarctic Studies (later the Ukrainian Antarctic Center) was established, headed by Petro Gozhyk.
+On 3 July 1992 the President of Ukraine, Leonid Kravchuk, issued a decree on Ukraine's participation in Antarctic research.
+In August 1992 the Verkhovna Rada approved the documents on Ukraine's accession to the Antarctic Treaty, and on 26 October 1993 the Center for Antarctic Studies (later the Ukrainian Antarctic Center) was established, headed by Petro Gozhyk.

 In November 1993, the United Kingdom circulated a proposal to the embassies to transfer the Faraday station on the island of Galindez to one of the states that did not yet have stations on the continent.
 This idea was picked up by Ukrainian diplomats - the then Ambassador of Ukraine to Britain Serhiy Komisarenko and Counselor of the Embassy for Science Roland Franco.

-On November 21, 1994, the Renaissance Foundation allocated $12,000 for the Ukraine Returns to Antarctica project.
-On July 20, 1995, in London, Ambassador of Ukraine Serhiy Komisarenko signed an intergovernmental agreement, and Petro Gozhyk, Director of the CAD, signed a Memorandum between the CAD and the BAS on the transfer of the Faraday Antarctic Station to Ukraine no later than March 31, 1996.
+On 21 November 1994 the Renaissance Foundation allocated $12,000 for the Ukraine Returns to Antarctica project.
+On 20 July 1995, in London, Ambassador of Ukraine Serhiy Komisarenko signed an intergovernmental agreement, and Petro Gozhyk, Director of the CAD, signed a Memorandum between the CAD and the BAS on the transfer of the Faraday Antarctic Station to Ukraine no later than 31 March 1996.

-Ukraine took over the operation of the base in February 1996 It was sold by the UK for a symbolic one pound; the cost of disassembling the base with good environmental practices and standards would be too costly.
-On February 6, 1996, at 6:45 p.m., a yellow and blue flag was solemnly raised above the station.
+Ukraine took over the operation of the base in February 1996.
+It was sold by the UK for a symbolic one pound; the cost of disassembling the base with good environmental practices and standards would be too costly.
+On 6 February 1996, at 6:45 p.m., a yellow and blue flag was solemnly raised above the station.

 The first expedition was successful.
 For high professionalism shown in the extreme conditions of Antarctica in carrying out the tasks of the First Ukrainian Antarctic Expedition by the Decree of the President of Ukraine in April 1998 the Order of Merit of the III degree was awarded to G. P. Milinevsky (station chief), the Order of Courage of the III degree V. G. Bakhmutov (geophysics) and L. S. Govorukha (glaciologist).
 A monument with a list of participants of the First Antarctic Expedition remained at the station.

 The National Antarctic Scientific Center of Ukraine continues a programme of meteorology, upper atmospheric physics, geomagnetism, ozone, seismology, glaciology, ecology, biology and physiology research.
-The purpose of the State Targeted Scientific and Technical Program for Antarctic Research for 2011-2020 is to ensure the conduct of basic and applied research in Antarctica, the effective operation of the Antarctic station "Academician Vernadsky", Ukraine's international obligations under the Antarctic Treaty and scientifically sound assessment of prospects for the development of biological and mineral resource potential of the region.
+The purpose of the State Targeted Scientific and Technical Program for Antarctic Research for 2011–2020 is to ensure the conduct of basic and applied research in Antarctica, the effective operation of the Antarctic station "Academician Vernadsky", Ukraine's international obligations under the Antarctic Treaty and scientifically sound assessment of prospects for the development of biological and mineral resource potential of the region.